Code-Institute-Submissions/MS2-FilmAnseo/README.md

 The list of film on the map is obviously incomplete.
 The contact form gives the option to users to provide information about movies that are not already on the map or to provide any other feedback.
 The contact form sends an email using EMailJS, as shown in the example here:

-#### Header Image
+#### Hero Image
-The site features a header image that reflects several of the site's underlying design decisions - It is not tied to any specific place/time and hints at a sort of poetic landscape open to becoming something else in a filmic world.
+The site features a hero image of the Irish coastal landscape that reflects several of the site's underlying design decisions -
+It is not tied to any specific place/time and hints at a sort of poetic landscape open to becoming something else in a filmic world.
 It displays the beauty of the location - ie an island in the north Atlantic.
 It has a cinematic feel.